Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

-Function $\rho$ is the same as the one defined in~\Cref{eq:rho,eq:belief-update} for the first experiment.
-We again assume that it relies on a set $F$ of 1,000 candidate functions mapping the (two-dimensional) edge feature space to a probability of a high-cost status.
+Function $\rho$ works the same way as the one in \Cref{eq:rho,eq:belief-update} for the first experiment, except that here its input is two-dimensional.
+We again assume that it relies on a set $P$ of 1,000 candidate functions mapping the (two-dimensional) edge feature space to a probability of a high-cost status.
 Deciding on the parametrization of these candidate functions is however nontrivial.
-In the previous (small-scale) problem instance, the logistic function was a sensible choice given the relationship between CFA and ease of terrain traversability.
+In the previous (small-scale) problem instance, the logistic function was a sensible choice, given the monotonic relationship between CFA and ease of terrain traversability.
 In the current problem instance, however, it is unclear how CFA and slope jointly affect traversability and what formula should represent this relationship.
 This representation ambiguity worsens in higher dimensions; it is an open problem in adaptive mobility for unknown field environments and finding the best approach falls outside the scope of the current paper.
-In this experiment, we nevertheless propose an implementation to overcome this challenge: we circumvent the need to choose a specific formula for candidate functions $F$ and instead adopt a \textit{non-parametric} method to sample them.
+In this experiment, we nevertheless propose an implementation to overcome this challenge.
+We circumvent the need to choose a specific formula for candidate functions $P$ and instead adopt a \textit{non-parametric} method to sample them.

-Using the GPy library~\citep{gpy_gpy_2012}, we tune a Gaussian Process classifier (GPC) using a synthetic binary classification dataset that represent our traversability assumptions at both ends of the feature space: we assume that flat terrain with low CFA is generally traversable (low-cost status) while steep or high CFA terrain is untraversable (high-cost status).
+Using the GPy library~\citep{gpy_gpy_2012}, we tune a Gaussian process classifier (GPC) using a synthetic binary classification dataset that represent our traversability assumptions at both ends of the feature space: we assume that flat terrain with low CFA is generally traversable (low-cost status) while steep or high CFA terrain is untraversable (high-cost status).
 This dataset is visualized in~\Cref{fig:mdw-belief} and the optimized GPC configuration is detailed in~\Cref{tab:gpc}.